COVID 19 and Cancer Patient – Covid Precautions For Cancer Patients

 - Therefore, precautions in cancer patients should be very stringent and no chances taken.

-- If required, cancer patients with some predisposing factors should be isolated form all others to minimize the chances of infection.
+- If required, cancer patients with some predisposing factors should be isolated from all others to minimize the chances of infection.
 Like an elderly cancer patient, with diabetes, heart problem etc.

 - The risk of cancer, risk of COVID infection, preexisting circumstances must be considered.